Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Computation of AIR for the fiber-optic channel

 with $q(\vecz)=\int_{\alpX} p(\vecx)q(\vecz|\vecx)\mathrm{d}\vecx$.
 Using DBP as detector, $q(\vecz|\vecx)$ is commonly assumed to factorize into marginal distributions, i.e., $q(\vecz|\vecx)=\prod_{k=1}^K q(z_k|x_k)$ and $q(\vecz)=\prod_{k=1}^K q(z_k)$.
 By using these factorizations in (\ref{eqnIqzxleqIxy}) and using an equivalent of (\ref{eqnMIMC_qyx}) for $\vecz$ as output, we have

 where, similarly to the approach in \cite{Eriksson2016}, $q(z_k|x_k)$ is {assumed}\footnote{When superscripts for indicating MC run $n$ are omitted as in $q(z_k|x_k)$, it should be interpreted as applying to any general MC run.} to be {a Gaussian distribution with a different mean and covariance matrix for each possible value of $x_k$.
-In particular, the real and imaginary components of $z_k$ are taken to be either} independent and identically distributed Gaussian (iidG) or correlated Gaussian (CG).
-In both these variations, a training phase is employed to obtain mean and variance corresponding to each of the constellation points.
+In particular, the real and imaginary components of $z_k$ are taken to be either} independent and identically distributed Gaussian (iidG) {\cite{Secondini2013,Fehenberger2015a}}, or correlated Gaussian (CG) {\cite{Eriksson2016}.
+Gains in AIR were seen in the latter case for inline dispersion compensation at high powers.
+We will use both these approaches in benchmarking the results.} In both these variations, a training phase is employed to obtain mean and variance corresponding to each of the constellation points.
 This training phase is visualized as the `Estimate pars. for Gauss.' block in Fig.~\ref{figDiffAuxChanlSDBP}, referring to the estimation of parameters for the Gaussian distribution.
 The means are obtained using \cite[Eq.~(8)]{Eriksson2016}, and variances for iidG and CG are obtained using \cite[Eq.~(9)]{Eriksson2016} and \cite[Eq.~(10)]{Eriksson2016}, respectively.